Estate Planning · Incapacity Planning

 When a Court Must Intervene: Guardianship

-If a person becomes incapacitated without a valid power of attorney, someone may need to petition the Orphans’ Court for guardianship.
-Guardianship requires a court proceeding, medical evidence, and continuing judicial supervision.
+If a person becomes incapacitated without a valid power of attorney, a family member must petition the Orphans’ Court for guardianship, a proceeding that is expensive, public, and strips the incapacitated person of legal authority to manage their own affairs.

 Can a power of attorney sign a deed in Pennsylvania?